enerle/enerle.github.io/index.md

 ## About René

-He recently obtained _PhD in Earth Sciences_ from the University of Trieste Joint PhD Programme, Earth Science and Fluid Mechanics [ESFM](https://web.units.it/dottorato/esfm/) in Trieste, Italy.
+He is a Post-Doctoral Researcher at the Swedish Meteorological and Hydrological Institute (SMHI) Global Modeling at Rossby Centre in Norrköping Sweden.

 He is originally from Ensenada Baja California México, where he graduated from the Faculty of Marine Science [FCM](http://fcm.ens.uabc.mx/) at the Autonomous University of Baja California with a _BSc degree in Oceanography_.

+He obtained _PhD in Earth Sciences_ from the University of Trieste Joint PhD Programme, Earth Science and Fluid Mechanics [ESFM](https://web.units.it/dottorato/esfm/) in Trieste, Italy.

 He also held a _Master of Science in Physical Oceanography_ from the Ensenada Center for Scientific Research and Higher Education [CICESE](https://www.cicese.edu.mx/).